ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

 The escape hatch is we can use FunDep `x s b -> t a`, because the wanted specifies all of those determining positions.
 As a by-product we also improve `tau ~ (T pi2 Bool)`.

+Could a class have a mix of Full and non-Full FunDeps?
+Yes: then for the non-Full FunDeps, the instance heads must meet SICC.

 # Overlap/Apartness amended definition

 Two instance heads **overlap** wrt a FunDep just in case the FunDep's determining positions from the `OVERLAPPABLE` instance is strictly more general than from the `OVERLAPPING` instance.
 The instance heads are **apart** wrt a FunDep just in case the determining positions don't unify.
 (To borrow database terminology -- also borrowed by Schrijvers et al, 'project' the instance heads on to the FunDep's determining positions.)
 Examples: